peter/jsonapitest/README.md

 test/integration/articles_test.json
 ```

-In this example config.json will contain the configuration, data.json the data, users_test.json the
+Here config.json will contain the configuration, data.json the data, users_test.json the
 test suite for users, and articles_test.json the test suite for articles.
 To run the tests:

 ```